 After all, your language shapes how you perceive and view the world, so why not enlarge it by inviting a whole new world inside your head?

 Ultimately a bilingual brain is exactly where the ability to think outside the box, or creativity, comes from.

 Task- and device-switching – they’re skills you need to survive in this day and age, both personally and professionally.

 Luckily enough, for bilingual brains multitasking is as good as second nature, thanks to all the time they spend to-ing and fro-ing between one language and another.

 Another bit of good news: if you’ve already mastered one foreign language, you might be up for taking on another.

 With plenty of language learning experience under your belt, you’ll have a much better understanding of your learning style and which methods work best for you.

 You’ll most likely find new languages less daunting and will know how to make the most of your time learning.

-At Busuu, we have no shortage of success stories from people whose life were transformed after learning a new language.
+At Busuu, the app that helps make learning a language easier for everyone, we have no shortage of success stories from learners whose lives have been transformed by the gift of language.

-So how about getting started today to change your life for the better?
+So how about getting started today?
+It’s never too late to change your life for the better.